 \subsection{OPENR Optimization for Power}

 In this experiment, we run GENIAL using the OPENR flow, targeting Power (P) as the \gls{qor} metric to optimize.
-Results are obtained by synthesizing and simulating each design with OpenRoad Flow Scripts in the synthetic ASAP7 technology\cite{CLARK2016105}.
-Each design is compiled and simulated with Verilator over 20k randomly generated stimuli (i.e. input operand pair switches), with a normal distribution of mean 0 and standard deviation ($sigma$) 3\cite{arnold2025explicitsignmagnitudeencoders}.
-The values are clipped to the range (-8;7) and rounded to nearest integer.
-Simulation waveforms are then used to perform power extraction.
+Results are obtained by synthesizing and simulating each design with OpenROAD Flow Scripts in the synthetic ASAP7 technology \cite{CLARK2016105}.
+Each design is compiled and simulated with Verilator over 20k randomly generated stimuli (i.e. input operand pair switches), with a normal distribution of mean 0 and standard deviation ($\sigma=3$).
+The values are clipped to the range (-8, 7) and rounded to the nearest integer.
+Simulation waveforms are subsequently used to perform power extraction.

 Fig. \ref{fig:power_loop_results} illustrates the evolution of the minimum and mean power (P) across generation rounds, showing that GENIAL consistently reduces power consumption over iterations.
 However, the \gls{lut}-based \gls{sme} and \gls{tc} encodings were not optimized as effectively as their hand-crafted counterparts implemented with Verilog arithmetic operators, as shown in Table \ref{tab:openr_flow_issue}.
 The LUT \gls{sme} design exhibits higher power than the LUT \gls{tc}, which should not be the case, as highlighted by power extraction results realized on handmade designs (see Table \ref{tab:openr_flow_issue}).
-Since GENIAL's ability to discover meaningful designs strongly depends on the accuracy of the \gls{qor} metrics used to train the \gls{qmp}, higher-effort \gls{lso} in the loop is necessary.
+Since GENIAL's ability to discover meaningful designs strongly depends on the accuracy of the \gls{qor} metrics used to train the \gls{qmp}, a higher-effort \gls{lso} in the loop is necessary.